xmen4xp/graph-framework-for-microservices/docs/getting_started/SubscribeAPI.md

 # Subscribe API

 Subscribe API feature is to provide a way to create cache for the nexus nodes.
-If GET and LIST calls will be made fequently for the nexus node then creating cache for the nexus node will be the best thing to avoid making a lot of calls to the api-server and hence to reduce the load to the api-server.
+If GET and LIST calls will be made frequently for the nexus node then creating cache for the nexus node will be the best thing to avoid making a lot of calls to the api-server and hence to reduce the load to the api-server.

-Subscribe API feature in nexus-client library is implemeted using informers from k8s generated code.
+Subscribe API feature in nexus-client library is implemented using informers from k8s generated code.
 Link to see the example of k8s informers generated code https://github.com/vmware-tanzu/graph-framework-for-microservices/tree/main/compiler/example/output/generated/client/informers/externalversions

 ### Below methods are present in nexus-client library to use Subscribe API feature: